 "I know I have a daughter somewhere.
 I pray she doesn’t hate me.
 I still to this day cannot forgive myself, so how can she forgive me?"

-In February of 2007, upon my visit with my Aunt Jan in Florida, I shared the journals with her too, and she found much needed comfort as well.
-Many of Vicky’s entries are addressed individually to her brother and sisters, and to her mother and father.
-I began to share such entries through e-mails and letters, and I know this what she would have wanted.
-Vicky intentionally left the journals to me because she knew that I would take care of them, and that I would appreciate and love them dearly.
+In February of 2007, upon my visit with my Aunt Jan in Florida, I shared the journals with her too and she found much needed comfort as well.
+Many of Vicky’s entries are addressed individually to her brother and sisters and to her mother and father.
+I began to share such entries through e-mails and letters and I know this is what she would have wanted.
+Vicky intentionally left the journals to me because she knew that I would take care of them and that I would appreciate and love them dearly.
 Not only that, but Vicky knew that I could relate to many of her stories and that I would even find advice within them.
 Vicky’s intent was to have these journals read, not only by family, but by whoever is interested.
 I know this by what I found written inside on of the journal’s covers.

 Although Vicky’s death sent waves of shock through me, her journals brought me much needed comfort, and my experience upon receiving her journals was truly magical.
 I developed a sense of closure that I had not received following her death, yet at the very same time I produced a dedication to remembering and honoring her life.
 I now know some of the factors that contributed her addiction to alcohol, and I understand why such a beautiful person’s life ended in such tragedy.
 Vicky’s journals are her legacy, and a truly wonderful one at that.
 I cherish them, and I intend on sharing them with the rest of the world one day.
 My aunt Vicky’s journals bring forth healing in a way that I never thought possible and I would be selfish to keep them to myself.